 • Adding or subtracting a multiple of a row/column to a different row/column.
 We can add or subtract a multiple of one row to a different row.
 Likewise, we can add or subtract a multiple of one column to a different column.
-For example, in the determinant which we can now easily evaluate by expanding along the first row.
-The comment for the reader, $(\mathbf{r}1 \to \mathbf{r}1 - 2\mathbf{r}3)$ , means that the first row has been replaced by the first row minus twice the third row.
+For example, in the determinant we notice that the first row is almost the same as twice the third row: two of the three elements in each row are the same.
+So we can subtract twice the third row from the first row to get which we can now easily evaluate by expanding along the first row.
+The comment for the reader, $(\mathbf{r}1 \rightarrow \mathbf{r}1 - 2\mathbf{r}3)$, means that the first row has been replaced by the first row minus twice the third row.
 (This notation might also be useful in exams to explain your working to the examiner.)